UC Davis pepper spray incident: Media reactions

 Journalist Laura Flanders described the events as a "Bull Connor Moment," an allusion to the Birmingham, Alabama sheriff who infamously deployed fire hoses and attack dogs against peaceful protestors during the American Civil Rights Movement.
 Viewing footage of the incident, political strategist Ron Christie described it on Hardball with Chris Matthews as "excessive force", saying, "I wouldn't call that pepper spray, I'd say that was a pepper-hose."

 Internet meme

-The image of John Pike using his pepper spray on the occupy demonstrators became an Internet meme.
+The image of Pike using his pepper spray on the occupy demonstrators became an Internet meme.
 Images have been manipulated to depict him pepper spraying various famous people, works of art and other objects and have received widespread coverage in media.